tyler-insight/jekyll-gulp-bourbon-neat/README.md

 [Official Neat Documentation](http://neat.bourbon.io/docs/latest/)

-You can find an example of the grid setup by running `gulp` and going to the Grid System page
+You can find an example of the grid setup by running `gulp` and going to the Grid System page.

 ### Breakpoints